TiewonHenderson/CRUDwebsite/README.md

 # **TODO LIST**

-This is a simple TODO List application that allows users to manage their tasks efficiently.
+This is a simple TODO List application that allows users to manage their ToDos efficiently.

 ---

 ## Features

-- Add new tasks
+- Add new ToDos
-- View all tasks
+- View all ToDos
-- Update existing tasks
+- Update statuses of ToDos
-- Delete tasks
+- Delete ToDos

 ---

 ## CRUD Operations Description

-- **Create**: Add new tasks to the list by entering a task description and submitting the form.
+- **Create**: Add new ToDos to the list by entering a task description and adding.
-- **Read**: View all the tasks currently in the list, displayed in an organized manner.
+- **Read**:   View all the tasks currently in the list, displayed in order.
-- **Update**: Edit or mark tasks as completed to keep track of progress.
+- **Update**: Mark or unmark complete of specific ToDos.
-- **Delete**: Remove tasks from the list when they are no longer needed.
+- **Delete**: Remove ToDos from the list when they are no longer needed.

 ---